churris-x/a-shell.scripts/README.md

 # A-Shell .scripts

-This is a collection of setup scripts for the [a-shell](https://github.com/holzschu/a-shell) terminal for iOS.
+This is a collection of setup scripts and dotfiles for the [a-shell](https://github.com/holzschu/a-shell) terminal app for iOS.

 ## Getting started
-1. Download and install the app from [app store](https://holzschu.github.io/a-Shell_iOS/)
+1. Download and install the app from the [app store](https://holzschu.github.io/a-Shell_iOS/)
 2. Clone this repository using the builtin git library [libgit2](https://github.com/libgit2/libgit2)
 ```sh
 lg2 clone https://github.com/churris-x/a-shell.scripts .scripts